networkx/nx-guides/content/generators/sudoku.md

 ## Introduction and intuition building

 Sudoku is a popular number-placement puzzle based on logic and combinatorics.
 The objective is to fill a 9 × 9 grid with digits such that each column, each row, and each of the nine 3 × 3 subgrids that compose the grid contain all of the digits from 1 to 9 (once and only once).
-Usually the puzzle is partially filled in a way that guarantees a unique solution, as of now from what we know atleast 17 cues are needed to create a puzzle with a unique solution.
+Usually the puzzle is partially filled in a way that guarantees a unique solution, as of now from what we know at least 17 cues are needed to create a puzzle with a unique solution.

 Another way of looking at this puzzle is as follows: